yzhang511/NEDS/README.md

 # NEDS: Neural Encoding and Decoding at Scale

+We introduce a multimodal, multi-task model that enables simultaneous Neural Encoding and Decoding at Scale (NEDS).
+Central to our approach is a novel multi-task-masking strategy, which alternates between neural, behavioral, within-modality, and cross-modality masking.

 ## Installation
 `conda env create -f env.yaml`

 ## Citation
 Please cite our paper if you use this code in your own work: